rugpullindex/documents/handbook.md

 We believe that continuity, originality and commitment are the drivers of value and innovation.

 We have an incomplete but ripening set of values that we regularly reflect our actions upon.
 We value authenticity, responsibility and fairness.
-They shall guide our work.
+These shall guide our work.

 ## How to get an offer approved to start working on RPI